apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSErasureCoding.md

   HDFS native implementation of default RS codec leverages Intel ISA-L library to improve the encoding and decoding calculation.
 To enable and use Intel ISA-L, there are three steps.
   1. Build ISA-L library.
 Please refer to the official site "https://github.com/01org/isa-l/" for detail information.
   2. Build Hadoop with ISA-L support.
 Please refer to "Intel ISA-L build options" section in "Build instructions for Hadoop" in (BUILDING.txt) in the source code.
-Use `-Dbundle.isal` to copy the contents of the `isal.lib` directory into the final tar file.
+  3. Use `-Dbundle.isal` to copy the contents of the `isal.lib` directory into the final tar file.
 Deploy Hadoop with the tar file.
 Make sure ISA-L is available on HDFS clients and DataNodes.
-  3. Configure the `io.erasurecode.codec.rs.rawcoder` key with value `org.apache.hadoop.io.erasurecode.rawcoder.NativeRSRawErasureCoderFactory` on HDFS clients and DataNodes.

   To verify that ISA-L is correctly detected by Hadoop, run the `hadoop checknative` command.

-  To enable the native implementation of the XOR codec, perform the same first two steps as above to build and deploy Hadoop with ISA-L support.
-Afterwards, configure the `io.erasurecode.codec.xor.rawcoder` key with `org.apache.hadoop.io.erasurecode.rawcoder.NativeXORRawErasureCoderFactory` on both HDFS client and DataNodes.

 ### Administrative commands